 Donor Spotlight: Ruby Scheuing

 Ruby Scheuing is one of our “go-to” veterans here at the War Memorial Center.
-You will see her on many veteran panels, and was recently interviewed about her experiences as a nurse during the Vietnam War for our Veterans Story Project.
+You will see her on many veteran panels, and she was recently interviewed about her experiences as a nurse during the Vietnam War for our Veterans Story Project.

 To Serve and See the World